 JONATHAN BENTON: The defense team and perhaps one of the defendants, knew material existed that would never come to light because of where it was held.

-NARRATOR: And so, come trial day, the defense can claim that not everything relating to the case has been disclosed.
+NARRATOR: And so, come trial-day, the defense can claim that not everything relating to the case has been disclosed.
 And that's enough to bring the whole thing crashing down.
 And crash it did.

 JONATHAN BENTON: Completely fell through.
 He was free.
 Bhadresh Gohil?
 It's great news for him.
 Great news.
 He wasn't going to prison for another 10 years.

 NARRATOR: Jonathan is not happy about the collapse of the final trial.
 He feels that Bhadresh Gohil and the two private investigators meddled with justice, and didn’t get what they deserved.
-But Jonathan’s immensely proud of the fact his team were able to put the big man, James Ibori, behind bars.
+But Jonathan’s immensely proud of the fact his team was able to put the big man, James Ibori, behind bars.

-JONATHAN BENTON: Just a couple of detectives in London can take on such a powerful guy and eventually take him down ...
+JONATHAN BENTON: Just a couple of detectives in London can take on such a powerful guy and eventually take him down.
 I think it's quite impressive.

 NARRATOR: Gohil and the private detectives escaped prosecution for essentially framing Jonathan’s colleagues, but at least some of the players in this dirty game were served a portion of what they deserved.
 Gohil was given a 10-year sentence for money laundering.
 Ibori pleaded guilty to 10 counts of money laundering and conspiracy to defraud.
-He admitted to stealing US$250m from the Nigerian public purse.
+He admitted to stealing $250 mn from the Nigerian public purse.
 He received a 13-year prison sentence for his crimes.
 The mighty had fallen.
 Jonathan and his team had pushed them.
 Now it was time to start returning some of Ibori's ill-gotten assets.